 Within the platform, there are numerous ways to improve the user experience for your team.
 Customizing your instance with your logo and brand colors bring a sense of familiarity.
 Managing integrations is also important.
 Make sure all technology is talking to each other to promote a seamless experience for your team.

 Training is never a one-and-done situation with long-term user adoption success.
 Know how often you will host a refresher training for existing or new colleagues (monthly, quarterly, bi-annually, etc).

 Also, schedule time to make sure each person knows how to execute with different features, based on their role.
-In RFPIO, we might want to make sure someone knows how to search the answer library, how to edit a Q&A pair, and how to mark content as reviewed.
+In RFPIO, we might want to make sure someone knows how to search the Content Library, how to edit a Q&A pair, and how to mark content as reviewed.

 12. Share user best practices

 Check in with your team regularly to find out how they’re using the solution, then share some of those best practices.
 Where software gets complex is the bells and whistles.
 Some team members will discover tips and tricks that others don’t.
 Share those stories to help everyone be more effective together.

 Even with the best software, and with your best intention to improve user adoption, you might find people digress to old ways of doing things.
 Then, you end up with information silos—not to mention a lack of collaboration.